 Therefore, MiDA decided not to open the financial proposal submitted by BXC Consortium.

-The Coordinator of the BXC consortium in the ECG takeover, Daniel Azu, however insisted MiDA’s reasons for disqualification were completely flawed and baseless as evidence emerging suggests that the purported disqualification was done to favour Meralco Consortium.
+The co-ordinator of the BXC Consortium in the ECG takeover, Daniel Azu, however, insisted MiDA’s reasons for disqualification were completely flawed and baseless as evidence emerging suggests that it was done to favour Meralco Consortium.

 The company is engaged in the business of manufacturing and deploying highly efficient pre-payment metering systems and management of power supply across the world.